 How to Show the “Highest Available Balance” on the Day of Filing:

-Get a bank statement, one covering that month that the Bankruptcy Petition was filed.
-That will show deposits and withdraws as well.
+Get a bank statement, one covering the month that the Bankruptcy Petition was filed.
+That will show deposits and withdraws.
 If possible, provide that to your attorney a few weeks before the scheduled meeting of creditor.
 If you are in St. Charles County, that meeting of creditors will take place in Wentzville.
-This easy tach will satisfy this bankruptcy requirement.
+This will satisfy this bankruptcy requirement.
 Click here for additional information about that 341 meeting.
 Generally, the Chapter 7 Trustees will prefer a full statement, rather than a few days worth of transactions.
 Remember, you’ve disclosed everything, and you’ve been honest in your petition, there’s nothing to hide, so get the full statement to the trustee covering the highest available balance on the day of filing.
 If a full statement is unavailable, you’ll want to get at a minimum the transaction history for the day of filing, as well as the days before and after the filing.